gschmutz/dockerfiles/oracle-stream-analytics/README.md

 **IMPORTANT:** the resulting images will NOT have a domain pre-configured.
 You must extend the image with your own Dockerfile.
 You might take a look at the use case samples as well below.

 ## Samples for Oracle Stream Analytics Domain Creation
-To give users an idea on how to create a domain from a custom Dockerfile to extend the WebLogic image, we provide a few samples for 12c versions for the Standalone distribution.
+To give users an idea on how to create a domain from a custom Dockerfile to extend the Oracle Stream Analytics image, we provide a few samples for 12c versions for the Standalone distribution.
 For an example on **12.2.1**, you can use the sample inside [samples/1221-domain](samples/1221-domain) folder.

 ### Sample Domain for Oracle Stream Analytics 12.2.1
-This [Dockerfile](samples/1221-domain/Dockerfile) will create an image by extending **oracle/weblogic:12.2.1-standalone**.
+This [Dockerfile](samples/1221-domain/Dockerfile) will create an image by extending **oracle/oracle-osa:12.2.1-standalone**.
 It will configure a **osa_domain** with the following settings:

  * Username: `osaadmin`
  * Password: provided by `ADMIN_PASSWORD`